Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 • Install Git (if not using the recommended EC2 deployment below)

-• Docker installed (if not using the recommended EC2 deployment below)
+• Docker installed (if not using the recommended EC2 deployment below or AWS CodeBuild option)

 • N.B. buildx is also required.
 For Windows and macOS buildx is included in Docker Desktop